SJGe/Connect-K/README.md

 # Connect-K
-A AI algorithm in Connect-K, supporting gravity/non-gravity.
+An AI algorithm in Connect-K, supporting gravity/non-gravity.
 The algorithm includes scoring function, minimax search and alpha-beta pruning.